NixuCraft/.github/profile/README.md

 - Limited to 1 machine (will change soon, at least by allowing to start servers through ssh remotes.
 Still underoptimal kinda, but easy and if the servermanager itself is stable should be error proof)
 - No 1.6 :(
 - Dependencies are kinda messy, ideally the core plugin (when it's done) should include the basic always required libraries (eg the VelocityHandler) while the game plugins should include other libs (and have required libraries as compileOnly)
+- Velocity itself is handling the server requests/switches.
+That's not really a problem, except for the fact Velocity can't handle lobby swaps, eg if you restart the ServerManager it'll keep the old servers (including the old lobbies), meaning you'll also have to restart Velocity
+- On top of the previous point, there's no way to add games on the fly (=without killing every running server)

 ## Missing stuff
 - Stats